64kramsystem/saveriomiroddi.github.io/_posts/2018-06-28-Using-scripts-in-any-language-for-bash-zsh-tab-completion.md

 geet       gitlab-ce  goby-dev
 ```

+Note that Bash has multiple init scripts; `.bash_profile` may not be appropriate for some configurations.

 ## Debugging

-In order to debug the script, just execute the script, passing a custom `COMP_LINE`:
+In order to debug the script, just execute it passing a custom `COMP_LINE`:

 ```sh
 $ COMP_LINE="open_project --switch-only g" /path/to/open_project_tab_completion.rb